kedro-org/kedro/docs/source/integrations/mlflow.md

 - The MLflow client installed into the same virtual environment: `pip install mlflow`.

-We also recommend use of an [MLflow tracking server](https://mlflow.org/docs/latest/tracking/server.html), that enables you to quickly inspect the runs through its web interface.
-This is optional, but highly recommended, even if you're working locally on a solo project.
+We recommend use of an [MLflow tracking server](https://mlflow.org/docs/latest/tracking/server.html), that enables you to inspect runs through a web interface.
+This is optional, but strongly recommended, even if you're working locally on a solo project.
 This documentation assumes that you have a tracking server, whether it's a local one run by yourself or a remote one running on another machine or provided by a cloud vendor.
 You will need to configure your client properly, either by setting the `MLFLOW_TRACKING_URI` environment variable or by using the {external+mlflow:py:func}`mlflow.set_tracking_uri` function.